Dino Maamria: Early career

-Maamria progressed through the youth system at AS Marsa in Tunisia, making his first-team debut in 1992 and spending two years with the club.
+Maamria progressed through the youth system at AS Marsa in Tunisia, making one appearance for the Tunisia under-21 team in 1991.
 He featured in the Tunisian President Cup final in 1994, in which AS Marsa defeated Étoile Sportive du Sahel 1–0 at Stade El Menzah.
-He has described the match as one of the proudest moments of his career, owing to it being played in front of the Tunisian President and a full stadium of spectators.
-He later played briefly for CO Transports, who also played in the Tunisian Ligue Professionnelle 1, leaving the club in 1995.
+He described the match as one of the proudest moments of his career, as it was played in front of the Tunisian President.
+He briefly played for CO Transports, who also competed in the Tunisian Ligue Professionnelle 1.

-While playing for AS Marsa in an away match against Étoile Sportive du Sahel in Sousse in 1995, a tourist resort in the north of Tunisia, he was watched by Burnley's chief scout at the time, Brian Miller, who was on holiday.
-Invited to a two-week trial, he scored in a reserve match against Bradford City and was offered a short-term contract, but did not make a first-team appearance after breaking his leg.
+While playing for AS Marsa in an away match against Étoile Sportive du Sahel in Sousse, a tourist resort in the north of Tunisia, he was watched by Burnley's chief scout at the time, Brian Miller, who was on holiday.
+Invited to a two-week trial in 1995, he scored in a reserve match against Bradford City and was offered a short-term contract, but did not make a first-team appearance after breaking his leg during the trial.
 Released at the end of the year, he joined Glentoran of the Irish League, signing under manager Tommy Cassidy on the recommendation of Burnley caretaker manager Clive Middlemass, and scored two goals in seven appearances.
 He signed for Scottish First Division club Ayr United during the 1997–98 season, where he made two appearances.

 Doncaster Rovers

 Following his departure from Ayr, Maamria signed for Football Conference club Doncaster Rovers in August 1998, making his debut in a 1–0 defeat to Dover Athletic on 15 August 1998.
 Deployed as a winger in his first season, he scored three goals in 18 appearances.
-Ahead of the 1999–2000 season, he was informed by manager Ian Snodin that he was not part of the club's long-term plans, although he chose to remain at Doncaster after offering to play for free, without a contract.
+Ahead of the 1999–2000 season, he was informed by manager Ian Snodin that he was not part of the club's long-term plans, although he chose to remain at Doncaster after offering to play without a contract.
 He was utilised as a centre-forward during the season, and finished as the club's top goalscorer with nine goals in 39 appearances.
 In March 2000, he was placed on the transfer list, attracting interest from Cardiff City and Kingstonian, with Cardiff making a formal bid that did not result in a move.
 He was released in June 2000 and subsequently attended a two-week course to obtain a Football Association coaching badge.